Lies, slander and social media: The character assassination of Marielle Franco

-First, Marielle Franco was gunned down in an apparent organized hit, prompting tens of thousands of Brazilians to protest.
+Marielle Franco was gunned down in an apparent organised hit, prompting tens of thousands of Brazilians to protest.
 Now, vicious slander campaigns on social media, shared by political figures, are attempting to slur and tarnish her legacy.

 The immediate reaction to the killing March 14 of the Rio de Janeiro city councilwoman was raw and spontaneous.
 Huge crowds took to the streets in Rio and in Sao Paulo, with smaller demonstrations in cities around Brazil and the world.

 Franco was held up as an example of a black Brazilian who overcame racism and poverty, inspiring millions with her courageous stand for human rights in Rio's favelas.
 She was a political martyr.

 Or was she actually a drug user?
 Could it be she'd once married a drug gangster called 'Marcinho VP'?
 Had her much vaunted election to the city council been funded by Rio's terrifying narco group Red Command?

 "Check out the left's latest myth, Marielle Franco.
 Pregnant at 16, ex-wife of Marcinho VP, she used marijuana..., was elected by the Red Command, had just fired six employees," tweeted congressman Alberto Fraga, from the small, right-wing The Democrats (DEM) party.

 The story about Franco's deep criminal past flooded the Internet, often expressed in furious language, but lent gravitas by the likes of Fraga.

 A Rio appeals' court judge called Marilia Castro Neves warned on Facebook that Franco "wasn't just a fighter."
 No, she "was involved with bandits" and was killed because "she didn't carry out her promises."

 Startling stuff.
 Shocking.
 And totally fake.